milk-v/milkv.io/docs/pioneer/getting-started/BeforeStart.md

 - 1x User Manual
 - 1x Cooler
 - 1x Cooler base
-- (Optional)2x DDR4
+- (Optional)DDR4 memory stick

 ***Note*** ：**In case of missing items, please contact us.**

 ## Before Power on
-**Before powering up the unit, make sure you have properly installed the radiator.**
+**Before powering up the unit, make sure you have properly installed the heatsink.**

 The Pioneer Box already has a cooler installed and you can skip the following steps.